<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3749210&amp;fmt=gif">

 Similarly, building engineers can boost indoor signal by installing in-building mobile coverage solutions like DAS (which equates to the WiFi routers in the example above).
 With this system, a Base Transceiver Station (BTS) installed on the roof of the building captures signals from a nearby tower.
 DAS devices, connected to the BTS via fiber optic cables, then distribute the signal all over the building.

-Why Is In-Building Wireless Important?
+Why Is AN In-Building Wireless SYSTEM Important?

 Most cell phone calls are initiated inside a building, so expecting reliable cell phone service inside commercial space is a growing demand.
 It’s clear that mobile network signals from outdoor towers often could not penetrate large buildings.
 As a result, engineers soon developed in-building wireless solutions to create consistent cell phone coverage.